What is posttraumatic stress disorder (PTSD)?

 You feel on edge.
 Nightmares keep coming back.
 Sudden noises make you jump.
 You’re staying at home more and more.
 Could you have posttraumatic stress disorder (PTSD)?

+Some of the most common symptoms of PTSD include recurring memories or nightmares of the event, sleeplessness, loss of interest, and feelings of numbness, anger or irritability, or being constantly on guard, but there are many ways PTSD can impact your everyday life.
 Sometimes these symptoms don't surface for months or even years after the event occurred or after returning from deployment.
 They may also come and go.
-If these problems won’t go away or worse—you feel like they are disrupting your daily life—you may have PTSD.
+If these problems persist or they're disrupting your daily life, you may have PTSD.

 Some factors can increase the likelihood of a traumatic event leading to PTSD, such as:

 What are the signs of posttraumatic stress disorder?

 A wide variety of symptoms may be signs that you are experiencing posttraumatic stress disorder.
 The following are some of the most common symptoms of PTSD that you or those around you may have noticed: